lonerapier/lonerapier.github.io/docs/index.md

 ### 🚧 Troubleshooting + Updating

 Having trouble with Quartz?
-Try searching for your issue using the search feature.
+Try searching for your issue using the search feature or check the [[troubleshooting]] page.
 If you haven't already, [[upgrading|upgrade]] to the newest version of Quartz to see if this fixes your issue.

 If you're still having trouble, feel free to [submit an issue](https://github.com/jackyzha0/quartz/issues) if you feel you found a bug or ask for help in our [Discord Community](https://discord.gg/cRFFHYye7t).
+You can also browse the [[community]] page for third-party plugins and resources.